lovelysusy924/sinatra-fwitter-3-databases-pc-jastor-120215/README.md

 Finally, we need to update how our tweets are being created in our application controller.
 ActiveRecord uses hash syntax for creating and updating objects.
 This is nice for a few reasons.

 1).
 We don't need to know what order to list our attributes.
 2).
-We can create objects without certain attributse if we want (ie we could make a tweet with no username).
+We can create objects without certain attributes if we want (i.e. we could make a tweet with no username).

 In the application controller, update your `post 'tweet'` route as follows.